Alexandria893/houseofguineas/content/home/services/service2.md

 ##### Discounted Peace of Mind Care
 I understand the importance of maintaining consistent care for both you and your pet, so I offer discounts for routine care.
 * **Monthly Peace of Mind (10% off):** Perfect for maintaining your pet's well-being throughout the month.
 Enjoy worry-free, routine care with *3 or 5 visits per week*.
-Includes routine nail trimming for guinea pigs and rabbits.
+Includes routine nail trimming for guinea pigs.

      * *Want more weekly visits?
 Give me a call and let's make it happen!*